G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-access-with-reserved-tags.md

  * **API Privileged Access**: This tag grants permission to reach any privileged API endpoint.

  * **API Admin Access**: This tag allows interaction with all API endpoints.
+In the current rule example, choose this tag.

 <img src="https://assets.gcore.pro/docs/waap/api-discovery-and-protection/api-access-with-reserved-tags/privileged-access-APIs.png" alt="A custom rule to set up privileged API access">

  13\.
 Click **Save** to create the rule.

-All requests from authorized users with relevant permissions can now reach the admin and privileged API endpoints.
+All requests from authorized users with relevant permissions can now reach the admin API endpoints.

 ### Step 2.
 Define user roles that can access endpoints

 After you define access levels for API endpoints, you need to configure which users can interact with those endpoints.
 To do so, create a new custom rule for each user type.

-It’s a good practice to add multiple conditions to custom rules.
-Complex rules are harder to bypass and more nuanced, which reduces the probability of false positives.

 For example, create a rule that identifies a request as coming from an admin user if the request contains a valid bearer token in the authorization header.